 · Played on the first Wolverine team to win six Big Ten games in one season (6-0-0) in 1932.

-· Played on Harry Kipke’s first National Championship team in 1932.
+· A member of Harry Kipke’s first National Championship team in 1932.

 · Became the first, and only, Michigan Football player to win the Douglas Fairbanks Trophy in 1932.